userfrosting/learn/pages/03.installation/01.environment/02.homestead/docs.md

 #### Assets and database setup

-We can use [Bakery](/cli) to set up our database and download the Node and Bower dependencies:
+We can use [Bakery](/cli) to set up our database, and download frontend dependencies.

 ```bash
 $ php bakery bake